sarafsg/sarafsg/README.md

   <strong>Hey! 👋 I'm Sara Gonçalves</strong>
 </h1>

-I transform ideas into functional, visually engaging experiences - from physical spaces to digital interfaces.
-As a Junior Developer, I apply creativity and problem-solving to craft intuitive, impactful solutions.
-Blending design with functionality, I deliver seamless digital experiences.
-I'm always learning and evolving.
-Let’s bring your vision to life!
+From optimizing physical spaces to coding digital experiences, I bring creativity, organization, and a problem-solving mindset.
+As a Junior Developer, I focus on creating intuitive, user-centered interfaces, always learning and adapting to new challenges.
+I’m ready to collaborate on impactful projects!

 ---